 What is a DEXA scan?

-This type of scan, which is also known as a DEXA (dual energy X-ray absorbtiometry) scan, uses X-ray and a computer to measure bone density.
+A DEXA (dual energy X-ray absorbtiometry) scan is a diagnostic imaging procedure that uses X-ray and a computer to measure bone density.

 Your doctor may recommend a bone density scan if you have fractured a bone after only a minor fall or bump, or you are in a high-risk group for osteoporosis.